Stepmother's Sin: Mysterious Gentleman

 The unnamed lover of Yusuke's mother.
 In the OVA, he is shown to be a bespectacled middle aged gentleman with a vigorous and powerful libido who is extremely skilled and experienced in coitus and giving women sexual pleasure.
 Having vast amount of sexual experience, he taught Yusuke's mother sexual techniques through practical experience, by letting him make love to herself extremely passionately.
 Yusuke's mother found a new unbreakable love in her teacher due to all the countless time he had spent passionately making love to her and the estactic pleasure that was born from their consensual coitus which is more than enough to satisfy the loneliness she felt from her husband's neglect.

 Anime

 A Hentai OVA adaptation was produced by Digital Works and released by JVD months after the game was released.
 The same plot and characters were used.
 The OVA also expanded to show and extended the scene of Yusuke's Mother committing her first adultery and explained her reasons for doing so as well as how Yusuke discovered his mother's adultery.
 The OVA also featured an original ending.

-Episode 1

-The Episode begins with a hot summer day, showing a traditional Japanese residence amidst the noisy chirpings of Cicadas.
-Yusuke's Mother slowly stripped her clothes off one by one in front of the mysterious gentleman who quietly observed, showing her naked body to the latter who remained stoic and silent.
-The next scene shows Yusuke lying on his bed, uncomfortably sweating as the arousing sounds of a woman's moans could be heard, which is revealed to be Yusuke's Mother as the scene changes, revealing her rich, enormous and beautiful breasts up close, her right breast being tightly groped and squeezed by the mysterious man as he licked the nipple of her left breast which he relished as Yusuke's Mother moaned arousingly.
-The mysterious man began fingering her vagina as she started to feel anxious.
-The man's face is shown close up with his spectacles showing a reflection of Yusuke's Mother naked and extremely attractive body.
-Telling Yusuke's Mother she had already lost her virginity years ago and told her to relax a little more and enjoyed the foreplay.
-The scene changed to a sleeping Yusuke having another memory of witnessing his mother's adultery where Yusuke's Mother is having extremely passionate sex with the mysterious man, Yusuke's Mother told the mysterious gentleman to hurry up and give her an orgasm as her husband is coming back, which the latter agreed but hesitated as Yusuke is in their house which Yusuke's Mother assured as she think her son is out collecting insects leading Yusuke to wake up in shock and sweat.